tlm2c09/Selenium-Using-Java-And-Cucumber/README.md

     - `Root` Logger: The default logger that applies to all classes unless overridden: `level = info`

 ## Step Definition class files ##
-- Avoid using Static fields: Cucumber typically creates a new instance of the step definition class for each scenario.
+- Avoid using Static fields: Cucumber typically creates a new instance of the step definition class (glue code classes) before each scenario.
 Using static fields may lead to unexpected behaviour.

 ## Test Data ##
 - Load the Test Data JSON file based on the environment property 'env', and convert it into a Map<String, String> object